Battle of Kagul: Prelude

-After assigning the subordinates to their respective positions, the Ottoman Grand Vizier Ivazzade Halil Pasha promised to the army that there would be no defeat by the Russians this time, and likewise the army and their commanders responded that there would be no backing down on the effort at winning the battle no matter the cost.
-With the reinforced and rebuilt Crimean Tatar army of 80,000 cavalry only 20 km from his position (in the area of Lake Yalpuh), he was confident of total victory against the smaller Russian army marching towards his army nearby.
+The crossing of the Danube was completed in late afternoon and the Ottoman army set up its encampment and fortifications east of Vulcănești.
+After assigning the subordinates to their respective positions, Halil Pasha promised to the army that there would be no defeat by the Russians this time, and likewise the army and their commanders responded that there would be no backing down on the effort at winning the battle no matter the cost.
+He tasked the Crimean Tatar army of 80,000 cavalry under the command of Qaplan Giray only 20 km from his position in the vicinity of Lake Yalpuh to the southeast, to raid the fragile and outstretched Russian supply lines then strike at the rear of the main Russian army.
+The Ottoman army then assumed their positions in the anticipation that they will march north to meet the Russian army.